chris17453/ddb/README.md

 - base support for non aggregate functions in select column, with renaming, up to 3 paramaters
 - sql function: "database()" returns the curently selected database context
 - added sql parsing support for join, left join, right join, full join *not implimented*
-- added sql parsing support renaming tables ASwith joins and from *not implimented*
+- added sql parsing support renaming tables "AS" with joins and from *not implimented*

 ## Examples